codesandbox/codesandbox-client/packages/homepage/content/docs/3-deployment.md

 ---
-title: 'Deploying your Sandbox'
+title: Deploying your Sandbox
 authors: ['arthurdenner', 'CompuIves']
-description: "It's possible to deploy your app directly from CodeSandbox"
+description: It's possible to deploy your app directly from CodeSandbox
 ---

 ## What Sandboxes Can be Deployed?